 When adding a new event, you can choose which calendar to add it to.
 This is the only complication, as it's all too easy to add an event to the wrong calendar.
 But at least you'll have no problems with syncing.

-To use Google or Outlook, just export one and import it into the other.
-To export Google Calendar click the drop-down menu next to the relevant calendar in the My Calendars section on the left and choose Calendar Settings.
+To export events from Google Calendar you'll need to use the web version on a PC or Mac.
+Click the drop-down menu next to the relevant calendar in the My Calendars section on the left and choose Calendar Settings.
 Then scroll down and click Export this calendar.
 It downloads as a zip, so copy the .ics file out.

-To import this into Outlook, go to File, Open and export, Import and export.
+To import Google Calendar into the Outlook Windows application, go to File, Open and export, Import and export.
 Select the option to import an iCalendar (.ics) file.

 Can I export an Outlook calendar?

-To export your Outlook calendar, go to File, Open and export, Import and export.
+To export your Outlook calendar (from the Outlook application), go to File, Open and export, Import and export.
 Select Export to a file and save it to a .csv file.
 To import it into Google Calendar, click the down arrow next to Other calendars and select Import calendar.

 If you use the Calendar section of Outlook.com, you can't export, but you can import.